Every Single Blog Post is Lovingly Dedicated to These Fine People

 Helen Kathryn Williams Kinzbach

 My schweet, schweet Little Mother.
-She laughs and loves generously.
-She has the amazing ability to laugh at herself.
-She is happy every day.
+She laughed and loved generously.
+She had the amazing ability to laugh at herself.
+She was happy every day.
 I'm proud to say that she passed those traits down to me.
 She never really encouraged me to write.
 In fact, she told me several times that my Christmas letters were "too long."
 She never was much of a reader.
 She did, however, give me great "material" for writing over the years.
+She was known by her grandchildren as both Mimi and The Meems.